angelcostas/text-summarizing/README.md

 ## Overview

-With Text Surgeon you can your text/link and our app will summarizing and returns to you the most importan part of the text/link.
-At this point Text Surgeon can summarizing Spanish's text, but we are working in the algorithm to add more languages.
+With Text Surgeon you can paste your text/link and our app will summarize and return to you the most important parts of the text.
+At this point Text Surgeon can summarize Spanish's text, but we are working in the algorithm to add more languages.

 ## App Overview
 ![alt text](https://res.cloudinary.com/memovdg/image/upload/c_scale,w_400/v1573793123/1_gn88ta.png) ![alt text](https://res.cloudinary.com/memovdg/image/upload/c_scale,w_400/v1573793117/2_vpru3k.png)